-For Cleveland’s blade wedges, one dot would represent six degrees of bounce.
+The Cleveland wedge bounce chart for Cleveland’s blade wedges shows that one dot would represent six degrees of bounce.
 If using a 56 degree sand wedge with an eight degree bounce, that would also be marked with one dot.

 The most common among the wedges are two dots.
 A 46 or 48 degree wedge with eight degrees of bounce would be considered medium.
 Same goes for a 60 degree wedge with a 10 degrees bounce.